creativewave/use-definition/README.md

 - [ ] render in a `<canvas>`
 - [ ] render in a static CSS file as CSS keyframes

 This package has been created to overcome the limitations of the existing SVG animation libraries for this specific need.
-It's an alternative to [GreenSock morphSVG plugin](https://greensock.com/morphSVG), which is not free and "React plug and play ready", but has some extra features, probably a better support for old browsers, and higher performances.
+It's an alternative to [GreenSock morphSVG plugin](https://greensock.com/morphSVG), which is not free and "React plug and play ready", but has some extra features, probably a better browsers support, and higher performances.

-This package has no external dependency like [SVGO](https://github.com/svg/svgo) to parse or normalize definitions, in order to avoid extra iterations on each definition and optimize performances.
+This package has no external dependency like [SVGO](https://github.com/svg/svgo) to parse or normalize definitions, in order to avoid extra iterations on each definition and to optimize performances.

 ## Installation